-Promoting a better quality of life for Derbyshire communities, encouraging sustainable economic regeneration and protecting and enhancing the environment are the cornerstones of sustainable development.
+Promoting a better quality of life for Derbyshire communities, encouraging sustainable development and protecting and enhancing the natural and built environment are the cornerstones of sustainable development.

 This is reflected in our Council Plan which incorporates environmental protection, conservation and enhancement.

 To assist this process, we have produced a corporate environment policy which sets out our aims and promises.